CamiloRubio/Telco_Customer_Churn/README.md

 Assessing model performance on the test set using the selected evaluation metrics Analyzing the confusion matrix and comparing results against the predefined business objectives

+## To run the Dashboard
+To run the Dashboard simply run the app.py file attached in your local file.
+Solution is builded in Python 3.10